ui5-community/ui5-tsapp-showcase/README.md

 When using the `ui5-tooling-transpile` in combination with the `ui5-tooling-modules` we need to ensure a proper execution order which requires to run the transpile before the module generation.
 With the usage of the `afterTask` and `afterMiddleware` configuration options this can be achieved.

-The configuration option `addToNamespace` for the `ui5-tooling-modules-task` is important to use since it ensures to include the OSS modules into the namespace of your application or library (e.g. in this example into the namespace `my/tsapp/showcase/thirdparty`).
-Once you build your application, you will find the OSS modules there.
-This will safeguard you from deployment issues or conflicts with other similar OSS modules.

 ### Step 2: Install the OSS depencencies

 Run the following commands to install `lodash` (as dependency) and the type definitions for `lodash` from DefinitelyTyped (as dev dependency):